PoyoP0yo/m/process3.md

 This document covers the best practices on getting a job as a Machine Learning Engineer.
 Knowing what to do and where to look to get the job is the first step in a successful career out of college.
 You should start right away as you have valuable college resources to aid you in this process.

-# Major Classes to take
+# Major Classes To Take
 Taking elective classes is crucial to get knowledge and skills necessary for jobs in the field.
 You will often get a lot more specialized info and practice using skills in the field than the core required classes and is a good way to learn while getting your degree.

 Register for classes in the [course list](https://www.washington.edu/students/crscatb/css.html.) related to Artificial Intelligence, Machine Learning, and Computer Vision on quarters offered when possible.
 Take CSS 436: Cloud Computing to learn about AWS and other cloud based services since knowing AWS is very valuable in the industry.